 Kind of Blue:

 I have not listened to a lot of Miles Davis, but I wanted to know why this album was so important.
 The NPR clip talked about trends in jazz music at the time this album was recorded.
 Bepob was fast, had complex chords, and lots of instrumentation.
 In this CD, Miles Davis strips the instrumentation, the harmonies, the pre-made melodies, and the chord structures right out of the songs.
 I was really impressed to hear that none of these songs had actually been rehearsed before.
 It was completely improvisation with sketches of chords and possible scales.
+I can see how this would be a reaction to the music at the time.
+Big bands seem really commercialized and contrived compared to the raw quality of Miles Davis’ band.
+The instrumentalists do not play melodies together that were already created and rehearsed.
+They each take solos and explore the kinds of melodies they can make.
+Apparently Davis even took out common chord patterns by simply playing in modes, which allows more freedom for the soloist.

 We talked about this in class, but thinking about Davis’ style again reminds me of Jackson Pollock.
 We often talked about Pollock as being sensitive to line and the boundaries of the canvas even though his paintings look really random.
 Davis alsoseems to be careful about each note he plays and has a sensitivity to what the others are playing.
 Kind of Blue feels very free, but the instrumentalists still seem consciously restrained, aware of limitations, and do not want to “over do” the music.